-When you smoke and drink it has an effect on your sleep.
-Smoking creates mucus in your chest which can make breathing more difficult.
+When you smoke and drink, it has an effect on your sleep.
+Smoking creates mucus in your chest, which can make breathing more difficult.
 Alcohol is a relaxant that relaxes your throat muscles, which causes your airways to narrow.

 It’s important that you change your bed sheets regularly.
 Dust particles in your bedding can be a major irritant for your nasal passage.
 This may be manageable while we are awake, but once asleep we can only breathe through our mouths, which causes us to snore.

-If you snore avoid eating spicy food, particularly in the evenings.
-Spicy food can cause you to suffer from acid re-flux.
+If you snore, avoid eating spicy food, particularly in the evenings.
+Spicy food can cause you to suffer from acid reflux.
 By removing it from your diet, you may experience an improvement in your snoring.

 If you normally sleep on your back, try wedging a pillow or a blanket around you while you’re on your side.
 This will make it more difficult for you to roll on to your back.

-Excess weight usually gathers around the throat, which even in small amounts can restrict your airway.
-Even if you’re just a little over weight, losing a few pounds could be key to reducing the amount you snore.
+Excess weight usually gathers around the throat which, even in small amounts can restrict your airway.
+Even if you’re just a little overweight, losing a few pounds could be key to reducing the amount you snore.

 Before you can find a solution to your snoring, you must first determine what kind of snorer you are.
-It’s possible to be a nose, throat, palate or combination snorer.
+It’s possible to be a nose, throat, palate, or combination snorer.

 If you snore, it’s important that you rule out sleep apnoea.
 Loud snoring can be a sign of sleep apnoea and sufferers can also stop breathing for brief periods (usually between 10 and 20 seconds) while they are asleep.
 It’s always worth noting that consulting your GP will help determine why you snore, and how to help it.

-- There is help
+10. There is Help

-There are a number of proven techniques that can help you eliminate snoring, but it may require some patience, lifestyle changes and some trial and error until you find a remedy that works for you.
+There are a number of proven techniques that can help you eliminate snoring, but it may require some patience, lifestyle changes, and some trial and error until you find a remedy that works for you.